Dialog Specs

 Child arrangement

-• Title (if present) is arranged on the top border row:
+• Title is treated as the top-left border label.

 • Content (if present) is arranged inside the inner rect: